Matt Nichols: Toronto Argonauts

 Nichols signed with the Toronto Argonauts to a three-year contract on February 7, 2020.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and, following a contract renegotiation dispute, was released on January 31, 2021.

 Ottawa Redblacks

 A few hours after being released by Toronto, Nichols signed with the Ottawa Redblacks, who subsequently released quarterback Nick Arbuckle.
 Nichols and the Redblacks offense struggled in their season opener, scoring only three field goals with Nichols only managing 72 passing yards on 20 attempts.
 Nichols and the Redblacks continued to struggle in the subsequent weeks, culminating with Nichols being benched in Week 5 in favour of Dominique Davis.
 Nichols came in to replace an infective Davis in the third quarter of the team's Week 8 loss to the Tiger-Cats, however he had to be taken out of the game after suffering a wrist injury.
 He became a free agent upon the expiry of his contract on February 8, 2022.
+He officially retired in July of 2022.